Modern Business Intelligence Development

-Since you don’t want to do any programming on the server side, let’s find a solution to do the query in the web client.
+Since you don’t want to do any programming on the server-side, let’s find a solution to do the query in the web client.
 The solution is called OData, it is a standardized way to query a web API and retrieve your custom data-set ready to use in the charts and tables.
-It is very simple, you send a URL containing parameters on how to filter, order, select and even group fields.
+It is very simple, you send a URL containing parameters on how to filter, order, select, and even group fields.
 Similar to what you would have done in SQL.
 This way you may publish the whole table or view, but select only a subset of data, which will speed up transfer and rendering.
 (If you are confident with your SQL skills, you could even build your own Data Warehouse and publish your ready-to-use star schema in the OData API.
 That would give you all you need to create all kinds of data-sets for the reporting and dashboards.)

 To get the web API working, you need to run a web server (IIS) with the .Net Framework.
 (For setting up an OData service, there are many tutorials available.
 Here is one example.
-There is a little bit of C# code lines, but don’t worry you can copy-paste them.)
+There are a little bit of C# code lines, but don’t worry you can copy-paste them.)
 When you have published your data-model to the OData Web API, you can get a list of all available tables from the OData root: